-I had to change in order to be acceptable by myself and others.
+I had to change in order to be acceptable to myself and others.
 Or so I thought and that became my experience, my reality.

 I see this happen all over the place.
 This is such a dominant driver for a lot of people and it goes completely unnoticed most of the time.

-Don’t be mistaken, improving yourself is not a problem.
+Don’t be mistaken, improving yourself is not the problem.
 I’m not speaking out against personal development here.
 On the contrary.